DMelenberg/simglucose/README.md

 ### 1/10/2018

-- Added workaround to select patient when making a gymnasium environment: register gymnasium environment by passing kwargs of patient_name.
+- Added workaround to select patient when make gym environment: register gym environment by passing kwargs of patient_name.

 ### 1/7/2018